DeeMcCart/CI_PP5_Jeweller/README.md

 Multiple sources were used in assembling this site.

-### Content - Financial Planner
+### Content - Jeweller
-* Inspiration taken from many many sources
-* Ref the UX strategy section

-### Financial Planner site ethos - authenticity
-https://nobsmarketplace.com/blog/how-do-you-know-if-website-authoritative/ offers a definition of an authoritative website as 'a trusted source that offers reliable information to users' https://nobsmarketplace.com/blog/how-do-you-know-if-website-authoritative/ factors to determine an authoritative website: site domain name/url; value offered to the user; reputable sources (with verifiable credentials); quality of inbound & outbound links; website UX, design & functionality; proven user trust & engagement (e.g. measured by organic comments, likes and shares given by customers/users, as well as the quality of the audience the website has attracted)
+* Existing Goldmark Jewellers website
+* Existing Goldmark Jewellers marketing materials
+* Review of other Jewellry websites
+* Simone XXXX jeweller website was a particular inspiration

+### Product images and descriptions

 ### Agile implementation in github
 * https://docs.github.com/en/issues/planning-and-tracking-with-projects/understanding-fields/about-text-and-number-fields#adding-a-number-field to understand how story points might be represented in GitHub

-### Code - Financial Planner
+### Code - Jeweller
-Dennis Ivy
+DeeMac YouTube series - Setting up a Django receipe website Book -
-Multiple Code Institute PP4 projects used for reference
+Multiple Code Institute PP5 projects used for reference

 ### Acknowledgements
-* I would particularly like to thank Alan Bushell, our cohort facilitator who guided us through this partiularly diverse phase of the course, kept us on track with weekly standups, ensured we all stepped into the limelight and provided really useful advice.
+* I would particularly like to thank Alan Bushell, our cohort facilitator who has remained a steady consistent and wise presence during my 12 months on this programme.
+His willingness to engage with each of us, his dedication to our weekly standups, his approachability and his guidance have been a huge support over this period.
 * I would like to sincerely thank my mentor, Mo Shami for his kindness, enthusiasm and support throughout.
 Mo's ability to absorb the essence of a situation and to communicate a clear path ahead has been invaluable.
-* I would also like to thank Derek and my family for their personal support, and for their help with system testing.
+* I would also like to thank Derek and my family for their personal support, and for their advice on Goldmark business processes, help with system testing, and patience during my (mental or physcial) absence.